 Benjamin T. Boscolo has also received an AV Preeminent rating from Martindale-Hubbell.
-He is a member of the American Association for Justice and was a workers’ compensation panelist for the National Football League Players Association (NFLPA).
+He is an American Association for Justice member and was a workers’ compensation panelist for the National Football League Players Association (NFLPA).

-CHASENBOSCOLO understands the financial strain that many people face after accidents, which is why we provide the No Fee Guarantee®, so you do not have to worry about paying anything unless you receive a monetary award.
-You can count on our firm to work towards a fair and full settlement to your case, but you should know that we will never be afraid to file a lawsuit if an insurance company does not make an acceptable offer.
+CHASENBOSCOLO understands the financial strain many people face after accidents, so we provide the No Fee Guarantee®, so you do not have to worry about paying anything unless you receive a monetary award.
+You can count on our firm to work towards a fair and full settlement of your case, but you should know that we will never be afraid to file a lawsuit if an insurance company does not make an acceptable offer.

 Types of Personal Injury Cases We Handle

-CHASENBOSCOLO handles a wide variety of personal injury cases for clients all over Virginia.
-Our team of experienced attorneys works together to help people reach the most favorable possible outcomes to their cases.
+CHASENBOSCOLO handles various personal injury cases for clients all over Virginia.
+Our team of experienced attorneys works together to help people reach the most favorable possible outcomes for their cases.

 Some of the most common practice areas we handle include, but are not limited to: